miko53/reqverify/README.md

 To see rules, see the function `set_rules` of each import plugins.
 Parameters given to function are directly taken from project file (field `handler-rules:`)

+### Plugin list

+Currently available plugin are:
+- CsvExport: for exporting traceability into csv file
+- XlsxExport: for exporting traceability into xlsx file
+- DocxImport: for importing requirement from docx file
+- XlsImport: for importing requirement from xls file (no coverage)
+- XlsxStdImport: for importing requirement from xlsx file (with covering)

 ### Build own plugin.